kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

 7. IBNS 2.0 configuration

 ## Use Cases
-The Topics listed above will be covered in a number of use cases to show the capability and flexibility of the templating engine within DNA Center.
-While we will utilize Velocity language the same can be accomplished in the Jinja2 language.
+The Topics listed above will be covered in several use cases to show the capability and flexibility of the templating engine within DNA Center.
+While we will utilize Velocity language, the same can be accomplished in the Jinja2 language.

 1. [Renaming interfaces](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB7-Advanced-Automation/README.md#step-1---renaming-interfaces---use-case)
 2. [Building Stacks](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB7-Advanced-Automation/README.md#step-2---building-stacks---use-case)